pcaversaccio/xdeployer/README.md

 export { data };
 ```

-The `gasLimit` field is set to to 1'500'000 by default becaue the `CREATE2` operations are a complex sequence of opcode executions.
+The `gasLimit` field is set to to **1'500'000** by default because the `CREATE2` operations are a complex sequence of opcode executions.
 Usually the providers do not manage to estimate the gasLimit for these calls, so a predefined value is set.

 ## Usage
 There are no additional steps you need to take for this plugin to work.